Luopan: Types

 Since the Ming and Qing dynasties, three types of luopan have been popular.
 They have some formula rings in common, such as the 24 directions and the early and later heaven arrangements.

 San He

 This luopan was said to have been used in the Tang dynasty.
 The San He contains three basic 24-direction rings.
 Each ring relates to a different method and formula.
-(The techniques grouped under the name "Three Harmonies" are San He methods.)
+(The techniques grouped under the name "Three Harmonies" are the San He methods.)

 San Yuan

 This luopan, also known as the jiang pan (after Jiang Da Hong) or the Yi Pan (because of the presence of Yijing hexagrams) incorporates many formulas used in San Yuan (Three Cycles).
 It contains one 24-direction ring, known as the Earth Plate Correct Needle, the ring for the 64 hexagrams, and others.
 (The techniques grouped under the name "Flying Stars" are an example of San Yuan methods.)

 Zong He

 This luopan combines rings from the San He and San Yuan.
 It contains three 24-direction-rings and the 64 trigrams ring.